Primitivism: Neo-primitive artists

+Gallery of Russian Neo-primitive artists

 Museum exhibitions on primitivism in modern art

 In November 1910, Roger Fry organized the exhibition titled Manet and the Post-Impressionists held at the Grafton Galleries in London.
 This exhibition showcased works by Paul Cézanne, Paul Gauguin, Henri Matisse, Édouard Manet, Pablo Picasso, and Vincent Van Gogh, among others.
 This exhibition was meant to showcase how French art had developed over the past three decades; however, art critics in London were shocked by what they saw.
-Some called Fry “mad” and “crazy” for publicly displaying such artwork in the exhibition.
+Some called Fry "mad" and "crazy" for publicly displaying such artwork in the exhibition.
 Fry's exhibition called attention to primitivism in modern art even if he did not intend for it to happen; leading American scholar Marianna Torgovnick to term the exhibition as the "debut" of primitivism on the London art scene.

 In 1984, The Museum of Modern Art in New York had a new exhibition focusing on primitivism in modern art.
 Instead of pointing out the obvious issues, the exhibition celebrated the use of non-Western objects as inspiration for modern artists.
 The director of the exhibition, William Rubin, took Roger Fry's exhibition one step further by displaying the modern works of art juxtaposed to the non-Western objects themselves.
-Rubin stated, “That he was not so much interested in the pieces of ‘tribal’ art in themselves but instead wanted to focus on the ways in which modern artists ‘discovered’ this art.”
-He was trying to show there was an ‘affinity’ between the two types of art.
-Scholar Jean-Hubert Martin argued this attitude effectively meant that the ‘tribal’ art objects were “given the status of not much more than footnotes or addenda to the Modernist avant-garde.”
+Rubin stated, "That he was not so much interested in the pieces of 'tribal' art in themselves but instead wanted to focus on the ways in which modern artists 'discovered' this art."
+He was trying to show there was an 'affinity' between the two types of art.
+Scholar Jean-Hubert Martin argued this attitude effectively meant that the 'tribal' art objects were "given the status of not much more than footnotes or addenda to the Modernist avant-garde."
 Rubin's exhibition was divided into four different parts: Concepts, History, Affinities, and Contemporary Explorations.
-Each section is meant to serve a different purpose in showing the connections between modern art and non-Western ‘art.’
+Each section is meant to serve a different purpose in showing the connections between modern art and non-Western 'art.'